kaanturkmen/kaanturkmen/README.md

 <br>

-> Greetings!
-I'm Kaan, a passionate computer engineer with a keen focus on Site Reliability Engineering (SRE) principles.
-Beyond my engineering pursuits, I'm dedicated to demystifying complex computer science topics for a wider audience.
-To achieve this, I craft content on YouTube, breaking down intricate subjects into relatable day-to-day examples.
-Furthermore, I'm proud to lead the 'Computer Science Türkiye' community on Discord, boasting nearly 2500 members.
-Our space is designed to inspire learning, foster discussions, and nurture connections among enthusiasts and professionals alike.
+> Hi, I'm Kaan, a passionate computer engineer with a strong focus on Site Reliability Engineering (SRE) principles.
+Outside of my engineering work, I’m dedicated to making complex computer science topics more accessible.
+I create YouTube content that breaks down intricate concepts using simple, everyday examples.
+I'm also the founder of the Computer Science Türkiye community on Discord, which has grown to nearly 3,000 members.
+It’s a vibrant space where learners, enthusiasts, and professionals come together to share knowledge, spark discussions, and build meaningful connections.

 <br>